bnolan/echt-server/README.md

 By default, it's using the `uat` stage.
 Force a different stage via `yarn run server -- --stage=dev-ingo`.
 In order to use a local server in the app, adjust the `endpoint` URL in `Echt/config.js`.

+## Testing

+By default, the client will add new faces to the `uat` stage when run on the simulator or when connected to a local device.
+This stage is shared between developers, with a single users and faces database.
+Previous face recognitions of the same photo or person can mess up new signups.
+You can clear the `uat` database with the following command (add the `YESIMSURE=1` parameter):

+  node tasks/truncate-uat.js